EdAlegrid/m2m-can/README.md

     console.log('read all frame data', fdata);
   });

-  // read random frame data from CAN bus using the random_id can.read('can0', {id:random_id}, function(err, fdata){
+  // read only random frame data from CAN bus using the random_id can.read('can0', {id:random_id}, function(err, fdata){
     if(err) return console.log('can read error', err.message);
     console.log('can-random frame data', fdata);